rkilchmn/frontac24/README.md

 ## Retain date on successive order entry
 ## BUGFIX: 0004743: Modifying a bank transfer from a cash account by changing date to an earlier date can fail
 ## Confirm when user exits/refreshes sales invoice page and data has been entered

+## FEATURE: Display transactions but not QOH for service items

+In FA, bug fix "0004641: items->transactions should not show QOH for service items" was fixed by disabling transactions when non inventory item.
+While this is arguably the simple fix, it left FA with no way to display transactions for service items, which can be a useful way to search for orders for a service item.

+BF retains the transactions tab for service items, but removes the QOH field, which is not meaningful.